As a responsible dog owner, you must:

 - keep your dog on a lead in areas with seasonal restrictions between 1 March and 31 July

 A Public Spaces Protection Order governs dog control in Cambridge.
-Failure to comply with its requirements can result in a fine of up to £1,000 and prosecution.
+Failure to comply with its requirements can result in a fixed penalty notice of £100 or a fine of up to £1,000 on conviction.

 We have designated some parts of the city as ‘dog exclusion areas’, ‘dogs on leads areas’, ‘maximum number of dog areas’ and ‘seasonal dogs on leads areas’.
 These are shown on our dog control map, below.